validatedpatterns/rag-llm-gitops/README.md

 ## Demo Description & Architecture

-The goal of this demo is to demonstrate a Chatbot LLM application augmented with data from Red Hat product documentation running on Red Hat OpenShift.
+The goal of this demo is to demonstrate a Chatbot LLM application augmented with data from Red Hat product documentation running on [Red Hat OpenShift AI](https://www.redhat.com/en/technologies/cloud-computing/openshift/openshift-ai).
 It deploys an LLM application that connects to multiple LLM providers such as OpenAI, Hugging Face, and NVIDIA NIM.
-The application generates a project proposal for a Red Hat product
+The application generates a project proposal for a Red Hat product.

 ### Key Features

+- Leveraging [Red Hat OpenShift AI](https://www.redhat.com/en/technologies/cloud-computing/openshift/openshift-ai) to deploy and serve LLM models powered by NVIDIA GPU accelerator.
 - LLM Application augmented with content from Red Hat product documentation.
-- Multiple LLM providers (OpenAI, Hugging Face, NVIDIA)
+- Multiple LLM providers (OpenAI, Hugging Face, NVIDIA).
-- Vector Database, such as EDB Postgres for Kubernetes or Redis, to store embeddings of RedHat product documentation.
+- Vector Database, such as EDB Postgres for Kubernetes or Redis, to store embeddings of Red Hat product documentation.
-- Monitoring dashboard to provide key metrics such as ratings
+- Monitoring dashboard to provide key metrics such as ratings.
-- GitOps setup to deploy e2e demo (frontend / vector database / served models)
+- GitOps setup to deploy e2e demo (frontend / vector database / served models).

 ![Overview](https://gitlab.com/osspa/portfolio-architecture-examples/-/raw/main/images/intro-marketectures/rag-demo-vp-marketing-slide.png)